 Formally recognized on December 13, 2018; for decades, winemakers and winegrowers have extolled the virtues associated with the Van Deuzer afternoon wind influences.
 Called the “Van Duzer effect,” it truly has a significant impact of style for the wines, of this and some of the neighboring regions.

-Temperatures are dramatically affected with 20-30 degree drops in the late afternoons.
-Longer hangtimes throughout the season are a necessity, to incorporate these swings in temperatures; and, more often than not, flavor development is ahead of sugar development.
-This offers lower potential alcohols.
-Grape skins tend to become thicker from the winds, resulting in less juice to skin ratio, and often provide wines which have a savoriness and display tightly wound energy at their cores.
+Temperatures dramatically affected with 20-30 degree drops in late afternoons, have longer hangtimes throughout the season.
+They are a necessity to incorporate these swings in temperatures; and, more often than not, flavor development is ahead of sugar development.
+This then offers lower potential alcohols.
+Skin of the grapes tend to become thicker from the winds, resulting in less juice to skin ratio, and often provide wines which have a savoryness, displaying tightly wound energy at their core.

 Havlin Vineyard: Chardonnay